THERAPISTS |

 Kris is honored to meet people where they are and help them to get closer to where they would like to be.
 Kris integrates various evidence-based methodologies to help her clients reach their goals including client centered, developmental, cognitive-behavioral, trauma informed, and insight oriented.
 Kris offers faith-based counseling at the client's request.

 Lindsay is passionate about helping individuals and families find healing, hope, and sustained mental well-being.
 She believes in establishing paths to restore hope for those who are hurting or feel lost.
-Lindsay collaborates with clients to establish personalized goals to serve their individualized needs.
-She begins therapy by assessing concerns and goals to identify the best path forward.
-She will incorporate diffferent therapeutic models to best meet counseling goals and objectives.
+Lindsay will collaborate with you to develop a personalized treatment plan and establish goals to meet your individualized needs.
+She will incorporate a multidimensional approach and use a blend of therapeutic models to best meet counseling goals and objectives.

-Lindsay is trained in Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy for trauma (CPT), Attachment and Biobehavioral Catch-Up (ABC).
-Trust Based Relational Intervention (TBRI) methods, and Collaborative Assessment and Management of Suicidality (CAMS).
-She is experienced in providing these models in a therapeutic setting.
+Lindsay is trained in Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT), Internal Family Systems (IFS) methods, Attachment and Biobehavioral Catch-Up (ABC), Dialectical Behavior Therapy (DBT) techniques, Trust Based Relational Intervention (TBRI), and Collaborative Assessment and Management of Suicidality (CAMS).
+She is also trained in the Gottman Method and is available to provide Couple/s counseling.

 She would be honored to provide therapeutic services to you and your family to help you find lasting healing, hope, and peace.